 - Identifying the hazards: Risks can be easy to miss in an environment that’s very familiar, so it’s important to make a thorough and careful assessment of the procedures, activities and substances that can cause injuries or threaten health.
-Tips for identifying hazards include reviewing instructions and data sheets from the manufacturers of equipment and chemical, reviewing your organization’s accident and ill-health records, taking account of operations that are not routine (such as periodic shutdowns or changes in production methods) and assessing long-term hazards (such as noise levels).
+Tips for identifying hazards include reviewing instructions and data sheets from the manufacturers of equipment and chemical, reviewing your organization’s accident records, analyzing your company's illness and communicable disease prevention guidelines, taking account of operations that are not routine (such as periodic shutdowns or changes in production methods) and assessing long-term hazards (such as noise levels).

 - Identifying who is at risk of being harmed and how: Ask employees which hazards they see and what measures they think should be taken to control the risks.
 Also identify the various groups of people who may be harmed, such as storeroom employees or those who take deliveries of heavy items.
 Keep in mind the unique needs of people with disabilities, temporary or contract workers, remote workers and others as you make your assessment.
 Also consider visitors, customers, service workers and anyone else who may have occasion to be in or near your workplace or job site.

 - Evaluating risks and deciding on precautions: For every hazard you identify, consider how likely it is to cause harm and at what level.
 Assess what safety procedures or precautions you already have in place and whether they are proportionate to the level of risk.
 Decide if the risk can be removed altogether or how you can reduce the risk to decrease the potential for harm.
 It’s important to involve employees in this evaluation and your proposed precautions — they can help determine whether a solution is practical or if it creates new risks.